bryson-palmer/RIDDLES-IN-THE-DARK/README.md

 ## <a id="other-information" /></a> 📡 Other Information
 * Installation: Go to the live link <a href="https://bryson-palmer.github.io/RIDDLES-IN-THE-DARK/">[Here]</a> and press play!
 That's it.
 * Usage: A fun little game for *Hobbit* enthusiasts.
-* Credits: I would like to give a thanks to my teacher for helping me with my timer and local storage logic.
+* Credits: I would like to give a thanks to my teacher, Anthony Brown, for helping me with my timer and local storage logic.
 I would like to thank Joshua Hollar for his time and help with this homework.
 His peer review and suggestions helped me get through a tough spot.
-I also want to shout out to anothe student Daniel soledad for checking the game out and feedback.
+I also want to shout out to another student, Daniel Soledad, for checking the game out and his feedback.
 Also, Google, W3Schools, stack overflow, and Web MD for their well organized information regarding the Fisher-Yates shuffle method.
 Also, how to use the sort method and code to set up a comparison.
 * License: No license at this time.

 [Back to Top](#back-to-top) </br>